tdammers/ghc-wiki/newcomers-tutorial.md

 - Picking a faster *build flavor*.
 For working on the compiler, the `devel2` flavour is usually the most appropriate: `--flavour=devel2`.
-If you can afford to skip dependency rebuilds, and compile without any optimizations, then the `fastest` flavour is probably best.
+If you can afford to skip dependency rebuilds, and compile without any optimizations, then the `quickest` flavour is probably best.

 At this point, it is probably worth mentioning the concept of "Stages".